kyranet/veza/README.md

 # Veza

 **Veza** is a lower level version of [IPC-Link](https://github.com/kyranet/ipc-link) that is lightning fast and operates with raw buffers as opposed to sending buffered stringified JSON objects.
 This library has no dependencies and uses built-in modules (`net`, `events`...) to operate.

 In Veza, you have "nodes", which can either create a server (and receive messages) or connect to other servers, even both at the same time.
 Additionally, you have `client.send(data);` which will wait for the socket to reply back.

-> One of Veza's special features is the ability to glue split messages and split concatenated messages, for which it uses a 13-bit "header" (encoded in base-256 to take avantage of the byte range `0x00`-`0xFF`) at the start of every message containing the id, the datatype, the receptive flag, and the length of the message (4.2gb maximum size).
+> One of Veza's special features is the ability to glue truncated messages and split concatenated messages, for which it uses a 13-bit "header" (encoded in base-256 to take avantage of the byte range `0x00`-`0xFF`) at the start of every message containing the id, the datatype, the receptive flag, and the length of the message (4.2gb maximum size).

 ## Usage

 Check the examples [here](https://github.com/kyranet/veza/tree/master/test) for working micro **Veza** applications.

 `hello.js`